snakeotakon/BubbleOCR/README.md

 **Reduce Filter border in pixels:**
 Reduce Edge irregularities, useful to make the selection smoother, or to eliminate small selections.
 Test with values of 1-20.

+##Config_BubbleOCR.ini

+Here you can configure the different options of the plugin, but mainly establish where the programs that are needed are located.

 Using with many images
 ----------------------------------------------------------------
 Import all the images of the project up to a maximum of 250 .